AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/01-introduction.md

 Using these four elements consistently helps produce clear, relevant, and actionable responses.

-## Prerequisites

-To get the most out of this module, you should have:

-- A basic understanding of Microsoft 365 applications such as Teams, Word, Excel, and Planner.
-- Familiarity with business reporting, project management, and executive decision-making processes.
-- Access to a Microsoft 365 tenant with Microsoft 365 Copilot enabled.

 ## Getting Started with the lab

 We've prepared a seamless environment for you to explore and learn about **Module 1: Empower Workforce with Microsoft 365 Copilot for Executives**.
 Let's begin by making the most of this experience!